damiannolan/racket-fp/README.md

-# Functional Programming in Racket - Problem Set
+# λ Functional Programming in Racket - Problem Set

 ## Overview
 A series of problems relating to theory of algorithms and computation implemented in